SofieVerrewaere/sofieverrewaere.github.io/_posts/2018-12-17-Second place in the European Big Data Prize.md

 ## Overview
 <a href="https://ec.europa.eu/digital-single-market/en/news/big-data-prizes-awarded-most-accurate-electricity-grid-flow-predictions" target="_blank"><b>I finished joint second in the Big Data Technologies H2020 Prize!</b></a>

-This blog post will cover all sections to go from the raw data to the final submission.
+The goal of this blog post is to explain my approach to a very challenging problem.
+I will cover the high level approach in design decissions that enabled me to be succesful.
 Here's an overview of the different sections.
 If you want to skip ahead, just click the section title to go there.

 * *[Introduction](#introduction)*
 * *[Model Approach](#modelApproach)*